 - (2) Represents the value of vesting acceleration of unvested RSUs and PSUs, calculated by multiplying the applicable number of shares subject thereto by the Company's closing stock price of \$4.81 per share on December 31, 2023, and the value of vesting acceleration of unvested options, calculated by multiplying the applicable number of shares subject thereto by the excess of such Company's closing stock price of \$4.81 per share over the applicable exercise price.
 Unvested underwater options were excluded from the calculation.
-For purposes of calculating the value of non-market-based PSUs, the earned number of shares subject to such PSUs was used for the performance periods ended December 31, 2022 and 2023 and the target number of shares subject to such PSUs was used for the performance periods ending on December 31, 2024 and 2025.
-With respect to market-based PSUs, the target number of shares subject to such PSUs was used in the calculation. - (3) Represents the value of vesting acceleration of all unvested equity awards, with the exception of underwater options.
+For purposes of calculating the value of non-market-based PSUs, the earned number of shares subject to such PSUs was used for the performance periods ending on December 31, 2022 and 2023 and the target number of shares subject to such PSUs was used in the calculation. - (3) Represents the value of vesting acceleration of all unvested equity awards, with the exception of underwater options.
 The actual number of PSUs that will vest will be at the greater of actual and target-level performance. - (4) Represents cancellation of all unvested equity awards, such that the NEOs would not receive any value in respect thereof. - (5) Represents the value of vesting acceleration of unvested RSUs and PSUs and cancellation of any unvested options.
 The actual number of PSUs that will vest, if any, will be based on actual performance. - (6) Ms. Cummins is paid in GBP.
 Her salary, bonus and benefits amounts are based on the GBP Exchange Rate, as described in footnote (4) to the Summary Compensation Table above. - (7) Mr. Tiwari is paid in INR.
 His salary, bonus and benefits amounts are based on the INR Exchange Rate, as described in footnote (5) to the Summary Compensation Table above. - (8) Dr. Parsons was Chief Technology Officer through September 1, 2023, and continues to be employed by the Company.
 Her transition to a non-executive role did not trigger any payments or rights to other benefits.